What is Orthogonal Array?

 Orthogonal Array Technique need:-

-When functionality spanning with many permutations & combinations on various inputs, it would be difficult to ensure the coverage in manual way.
+When functionality spanning with many permutations & combinations on various inputs, it would be difficult to ensure the coverage in a manual way.

 Client could need